Books by AFIO Authors

 The story catches up with Steve Church and Kella Hastings from their previous assignment (see le Gallo's The Caliphate,) as they are sent to Tehran on a CIA mission to determine the status of Iran's nuclear weapons program.
 While undercover, they unveil an insidious plan to cripple America's infrastructure and must evade capture to prevent a disaster worse than Pearl Harbor and 9/11 combined.
 The backdrop to the story includes naval clashes in the gulf, Inside-the-Beltway intrigue, and Iran's religious and tribal mosaics.
 You will never read the headlines in quite the same way again!

 The author has also written papers for intelligence journals and has spoken on intelligence topics to universities on each coast (e.g. Harvard Law and Stanford), to the national laboratories, as well as in the Distinguished Author Series at the National Counterterrorism Center.
 He was a Visiting Scholar at the Hoover Institution.
-Further details are available on the Venture Galleries Website.
+Further details are available on the Mountain Lake Press website.

-Book available from Venture Galleries: http://venturegalleries.com/books/satans-spy; or from Amazon:, or from any of the other E–retailers.
+Book available from Mountain Lake Press: http://mountainlakepress.com/buyourbooks.html; or from Amazon.
 And you can read it on your Kindle, your iPad, your Nook and on all electronic readers

 TORIES: Fighting for the King in America’s First Civil War